Ashley Benson Joins The Dark Side With A Brand-New Hair Color

 Advertisement

 To be fair, this isn't the first time Benson has gone darker — she's just never gone this dark before.
 Just last month, she enlisted hairstylist Marc Mena to trim her hair into a "clavicle bob," proving that the shoulder-length style was officially back for fall.
-At the time, her hair appeared smudged with a warmer shade of sandy blonde at the roots.
-Now, it seems she decided to test run another color a few shades darker.
-The new chocolate-brown shade is rich, warm, and so perfect for Benson, and she's left a touch of lighter color at the ends (almost as if her signature blonde had grown out).
+At the time, her hair appeared smudged with a warmer shade of sandy-blonde at the roots.
+Now, it seems she decided to test run another colour a few shades darker.
+The new chocolate-brown shade is rich, warm, and so perfect for Benson, and she's left a touch of lighter colour at the ends (almost as if her signature blonde had grown out).

 Advertisement